Wednesday, December 12, 2018

 Birth: Columbus was born between August 25 and the end of October 1451, in Genoa, Italy.
 [4]

-Children: Columbus had 2 children; One was Diego Columbus, probably born in 1480 from his marriage with Filipa, and Fernando (Ferdinand or Hernando) whose mother was Beatriz.
+Children: Columbus had two children.
+One was Diego Columbus, probably born in 1480 from his marriage with Filipa, and Fernando (Ferdinand or Hernando) whose mother was Beatriz.
 He was born in August 1488.
-[7]

-Purpose: The purpose of Columbus' explorations was to find another route to India (Asia) by going west crossing the Atlantic Ocean, instead of going by land, which was dangerous due to the enmity between Christian Europe and The Moors (Muslim countries), or by sailing around the African continent like Europeans used to do.
-Columbus promised to bring spices, pearls, gold, and also to spread Christianity to the newly discovered lands.
 [8]

+Purpose: The purpose of Columbus’ explorations was to find another route to the Indies (Asia) by going west, crossing the Atlantic Ocean, instead of sailing around the African continent, or going by land, which was dangerous due to the enmity between Christian Europe and Muslim countries.
+Columbus promised to bring spices, pearls, gold, and to spread Christianity to the newly discovered lands.
+[9]

 Columbus made Four Voyages: